 Oregano grows in diverse soil conditions.
 Flourishing in well-drained, sandy or loamy soil with a pH range between 6.0 and 8.0.
 Full sunlight and occasional pruning nurture its flavorful foliage and compact growth.
 Oregano offers invaluable benefits to neighboring plants by repelling pests, attracting pollinators, and enhancing overall garden biodiversity.

-Planting these plants next to pumpkin have huge negative effects on the development of your plant.
+Planting these plants next to pumpkin has a huge negative effect on the development of your plant.
 Growing enemy plants can appeal detrimental insects, change the taste of the grown plant and even consuming all of the nutrients and water from your pumpkin.
 Because of these negative effects, we don’t recomment growing the plants below next to your pumpkin.

 Potato